utilmind/MySQL-migration-tools/README.md

 * `db-dump.sh /path/dump-name.sql` — dumps all into a single SQL file.
 Configuration (connection settings, and credentials, username/password) will be taken from `.credentials.sh` located in the same directory with `db-dump.sh`.
 * `db-dump.sh --help` — displays help.

-💡 You can also dump remote hosts, specifying the hostname/IP and in the `%HOST%`/`%PORT%` variables.
 ⚠️ Please always make sure that device has enough space for dumps.<br />
-⚠️ MySQL (not MariaDB) can display a warning like
-mysqldump: [Warning] Using a password on the command line interface can be insecure.
+⚠️ MySQL (not MariaDB) can display a warning like `mysqldump: [Warning] Using a password on the command line interface can be insecure.`
 Yes, it's definitely is, but ignore this warning.
 This is simply the password entered or specified in the configuration, which is substituted when calling mysqldump as a command-line parameter.